OpenST/platform-api/README.md

 Copy the 'response' from the script response above and save somewhere offline.

-* Use Simple token Owner Private Key obtained from previous step, to run following command [only for dev env].
+* Use Simple token Owner Private Key obtained from previous step, to run following command [only for dev-environment].
 ```bash
 > source set_env_vars.sh
 > node executables/setup/origin/onlyForDevEnv.js --stOwnerPrivateKey '0xabc...'